jaeminj/docker-apache-tajo/weave-docker-tajo.md

 # Apache Tajo on the docker and weaver

-* Refer src/run-weave-cluster.sh src/fabfile.py
-* This Document is depreated since 2015-04-18.
+* This Document has been depreated since 2015-04-18.
+* The final test result, you can find in src/run-weave-cluster.sh src/fabfile.py.
+* I'll fix this document later